#695 - MATT MCCUSKER + LEMAIRE LEE

 We're going to

-continue to watch them grow, ladies and gentlemen.
+continue to watch him grow, ladies and gentlemen.
+Drew.

-Your first bucket pull, getting an uninterrupted 60 seconds tonight, goes by the name of Fred Go.
+Your first bucketful, getting an uninterrupted 60 seconds tonight, goes by the name of Fred Goh.

 I hate one-liners because every time I do one, it takes like nine and a half minutes before I want to do another one.